azat-co/node-react/slides/react/react-c1.md

 ---

-### Pre-processed JSX
+### Pre-Processed JSX

 Pre-processing JSX is better over run-time because it's faster.

 Pre-processing is the same as compiling into native JavaScript.
-You can do it with Babel CLI
+You can do it with Babel CLI.

 ---